Bray is a beautiful coastal town with 32,600 inhabitants.

 This seaside town is located 18km south of Dublin city centre with excellent transport links with the capital via Bus and DART high-speed train.

-It is a perfect location for people looking to be able to avail of Dublin City’s amenities.
+It is a perfect location for people looking to avail themselves of Dublin City’s amenities.
 Still, it enjoys the sense of community and safety of living in a town.

 It is the ninth-largest urban area in Ireland.